 - Dormancy + Cancellation: This clause outlines what happens if the client disappears mid-project, stops responding to communications, and delays the project.
 It explains what dormancy is, how long a project must sit with no forward movement to be considered dormant, and what happens if a project becomes dormant.
 It also explains how dormancy can lead to the cancellation of the project.

 - Cancellation Through Expiration: This clause puts a boundary on the project timeline and ensures it isn’t treated as an open-ended project that can be delayed for an unlimited amount of time.
-It explains what the time limit is, when the contract expires, and what happens if it expires and the project is not complete in terms of deliverables, payments, and timeline.
+It explains the project time limit, when the contract expires, and what happens if it expires and the project is not complete in terms of deliverables, payments, and timeline.

 Many new freelancers push back on using comprehensive contracts and prefer to go with simple one-page estimates with a signature line — and that’s fine and dandy if you’re a hobbyist doing quick-turn, small projects with tiny budgets and little risk.